 Ramaphosa’s destiny seemed pre-ordained.

-But in 1999, his hopes of winning the top job were dashed when he failed to clinch the nomination of the ruling African National Congress (ANC) to succeed Mandela.
+But in 1999, his hopes of winning the top job were dashed when he failed to clinch the nomination of the ruling ANC to succeed Mandela.

-Ramaphosa was never the target of any graft accusations himself — but his political ambivalence and vast wealth led to criticism.
+Seen as a pro-business moderate, Ramaphosa has seldom been the target of direct graft accusations himself — but his political ambivalence and vast wealth have led to criticism.

 Mmusi Maimane, leader of the main opposition Democratic Alliance party, said Ramaphosa’s acquiescence made him “at best a silent deputy president, and at worst a complicit one”.